Fractionalized Fermi liquids and the cuprate phase diagram: From the pseudogap to -wave superconductivity and intertwined orders

 This section addresses the fate of the FL* pseudogap as the temperature is lowered, upon including the coupling to the ${\bm S}_2$ spin liquid in $\mathcal{H}_{\rm pseudogap}$ in Eq.~(\ref{eq:WS}).
-This Hamiltonian specifically chose the $\pi$-flux spin liquid of Section~\ref{sec:fermions} for the ${\bm S}_2$ layer.
+This Hamiltonian specifically choses the $\pi$-flux spin liquid of Section~\ref{sec:fermions} for the ${\bm S}_2$ layer.
 We will show that for this spin liquid there is a transition to a conventional BCS-type $d$-wave superconductor, with anisotropic nodal velocities for the Boboliubov quasiparticles, and $h/(2e)$ vortices.
 Nevertheless the transition itself is not of the BCS type with a Cooper-pairing instability of a Fermi surface.
 Instead, the transition is driven by the confinement of the fractionalized excitations of the ${\bm S}_2$ spin liquid.
 We also find nearby instabilities to charge ordering, consistent with observations.
+These instabilities are driven by the condensation of the Higgs field $B$, which serves as a fractionalized order parameter whose composites describe the intertwined orders.

+We note here recent numerics which support the idea of the $d$-wave superconductor emerging from the doping-induced confinement of the $\pi$-flux spin liquid.
+As we have discussed in Section~\ref{sec:fermions}, the $\pi$-flux spin liquid is one description of the quantum-criticality between the N\'eel and VBS states.
+The numerical studies of Refs.~\cite{Jiang21,Jiang23} examined the $J_1$-$J_2$ square lattice antiferromagnet near the N\'eel-VBS transition, and indeed found $d$-wave superconductivity upon doping.